Rusk High School Alumni By-Laws

 Section 5.
 Special Meetings.
 Special meetings of the Board of Directors may be held at the call of the President, on advice and consent of the majority of the Directors.

 Section 6.
 Quorum.
-A majority of the Directors at all meetings of the Board shall be necessary and sufficient to constitute a quorum for the transaction of business and the act of a majority of the Directors present at any meeting a which there is a quorum present shall be the act of the Board, except as may be otherwise specifically provided by the statute or by these by-laws.
+A minimum of five Directors at all meetings of the Board shall be necessary and sufficient to constitute a quorum for the transaction of business and the act of a majority of the Directors present at any meeting a which there is a quorum present shall be the act of the Board, except as may be otherwise specifically provided by the statute or by these by-laws.

 Section 7.
 Vacancies.
 Any vacancy occurring in the Board of Directors shall be filled by the majority vote of the Directors.
 A person elected to fill a vacancy shall be elected for the unexpired term of his predecessor in office.